Legionary: Decline

 From the reign of Septimus Severus onward, the Roman legionary gradually lost his preeminence.
 Though there were multiple causes for this decline, all pointed to the gradual degradation of loyalty and/or discipline.
 Septimus Severus, perhaps unwittingly, began this decline when he lavished his legionaries with donatives and pay increases, recognising that they were his key to becoming and staying emperor.
 However, this proved detrimental to the discipline of the legionaries, as they began to expect more and more rewards from their emperors.
-Under Caracalla, Septimus Severus's successor, all freedmen in the Roman Empire became Roman citizens, effectively erasing the distinction between auxiliaries and legionaries.
+Under Caracalla, Septimus Severus's successor, all freedmen in the Roman Empire became Roman citizens, effectively erasing the distinction between auxiliaries and legionnaires.
 This, coinciding with the continued expansion of the Roman army, meant recruits of more dubious standards joined the legions, decreasing the quality of the Roman legionary further.

 During the 3rd Century Crisis, a more mobile army became necessary, as threats arose across the long borders of the Roman Empire.
 As such, mounted cavalry became essential to respond to the varied challenges to the empire.
 Because of this, Roman heavy infantry faded further from dominance.
 By the 4th century, Roman infantry lacked much of the body armor of the classical legionary and used darts rather than the pila of their predecessors.